MacNaughton Cup: History

 In 1951, the MacNaughton family arranged to have the Cup awarded to the newly founded Midwest Collegiate Hockey League (MCHL), a precursor to the WCHA.
 The MCHL was composed of Michigan Tech, Colorado College, University of Denver, University of Michigan, Michigan State University, University of Minnesota, and University of North Dakota.
 Michigan Tech became the trustee for the Cup.
 In the original spirit of the trophy, the league decided to award the trophy to its regular season champion.

 In 1953, the MCHL became the Western Intercollegiate Hockey League (WIHL).
 The Cup remained a part of the WIHL until the league was disbanded in March 1958.
 There was no league play for the 1958–59 season, and for the 1959–60 season the seven teams resumed competition under the new name of the Western Collegiate Hockey Association.

-From the 1961–62 through the 1964–65 seasons, the Cup was awarded to the WCHA's playoff tournament champion instead of the regular season champion, but the WCHA resumed awarding the Cup to the regular season Champion again for the start of the 1965–66 season through the 1981–82 season.
+From the 1961–62 through the 1964–65 seasons, the Cup was awarded to the WCHA's playoff tournament champion instead of the regular season champion, but the WCHA resumed awarding the Cup to the regular season champion again for the start of the 1965–66 season through the 1981–82 season.

 Michigan Tech left the WCHA to join the Central Collegiate Hockey Association (CCHA) for the 1981–82 season.
 Since Michigan Tech is the trustee of the Cup, the Cup went to the CCHA.
 The Broadmoor Trophy was created as a replacement and awarded to the regular season champion until Michigan Tech returned to the WCHA for the start of the 1984–85 season.
 The MacNaughton Cup also returned and continued to be awarded to the regular season champion through the final WCHA men's season in 2020–21.

 On May 18, 2021, it was announced that the trophy would be returning to the re-formed CCHA, beginning with the 2021–22 season.

 Champions

 North Dakota's 14 MacNaughton Cups led the WCHA.
 Denver and Minnesota are tied for second, with 13 MacNaughton Cups.
 Bowling Green was the first school to win the cup 3 straight times.
-They were later supplanted by Minnesota State, who has 6 consecutive wins as of 2023.
+They were later supplanted by Minnesota State, who had 6 consecutive wins through 2023.